rochelleterman/PS239T/programming-fundamentals/Problem-Set.md

-# Assignement
+# Assignment

 ### Part 1: Due Sept 15

-Define one term in the glossery section of this week's [cheat-sheet](cheatsheet.md) by submitting a pull request.
+Define one term in the glossery section of this week's [cheat-sheet](cheatsheet.md) by submitting a pull request on github.

 ### Part 2: Due Sept 22